neonr-0/av1-ncnn-encoder-script/readme.md

 # AV1 Encoder Script

-You can launch this script in multiple instances if need due to not full utilisation of all avaiable cores.
+You can launch this script in multiple instances if need due to not full utilization of all available cores.
 You can edit paths to where is your data located in **main.py**
 ```
 #settings